CyberSource/cybersource-sdk-java/README.md

     - Set customHttpClassEnabled to true to make use of Custom Http Library.
       - Enter the custom class name in customHttpClass field.
 Provide the full package name along with the class name. example customHttpClass= <packagename.customHttpClass>
+      - The custom HTTP Class must have a three argument constructor which accepts MerchantConfig, DocumentBuilder and LoggerWrapper as argument.
+Then it should call the constructor of the parent class.
 - Build this project using Maven.
 a. mvn clean  // Cleans the Project